NikoBach2/Master-Thesis/README.md

 The BlockProcessFunc.m is the class file used for the blockprocces function.
 The blockprocessTest.m is the program fiel, which uses the BlockProcessFunc.m functions. (the main file for the blockproc program.)

+None of the test images is un github, since thy took up to much space.